graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-04/papers/2025-05-01-mamba-reasoning.md

 The authors tackle this problem using a novel hybrid reasoning model (M1) based on Mamba, which has been shown to be computationaly more efficient than transformers [Gu and Dao, COLM 2024].
 In doing so, they give the first hybrid Mamba-based reasoning model whose performance on math reasoning tasks outperforms transformer-based reasoning models.

 ### Their method
-The authors adapt the multistep distilation approach proposed in [Wang et al., NeurIPS 2024] to design their 3B parameter M1 model:
+The authors adapt the multi-step distillation approach proposed in [Wang et al., NeurIPS 2024] to design their 3B parameter M1 model:
 1. *Distillation.* They distil from Llama-3.2-3B into a hybrid Mamba model by adapting the corresponding framework in [Wang et al., NeurIPS 2024].
 See Figure 1 for the procedure.

     <img src="{{ page.image_dir | append: 'fig1.png' | relative_url }}" alt="An algorithm detailing the procedure used to distil a pretrained Llama-3.2-3B transformer model.">